 Primary Administrators have access to a wide range of functions, including:

-- How to Enable or Disable Two Factor Authentication Using SMS for your Organization
+- How to Enable or Disable SMS Two Factor Authentication to the Cloud UI for your Organization

 - How to Enable Additional Geographic Regions - Note this is only available for users whose Cloud Provider supports this function